medial-ax/medial-ax/README.md

 # Usage

 ## Input
-The user inputs an .obj file containing a two- or three-dimensional closed and connected manifold represented as a simplicial complex.
+The user inputs an .obj file containing a three-dimensional simplicial complex.

 ## Grids